RHC4TP/operators/docs/operator_sdk_install_mac.md

 Once your are done with the installations on this list, you will then be able to successfully build your first operator.

 **Note:** This guide assumes that you are using `/bin/bash` as your default shell.
-Thus, all manual profile configurations will be in relation to the `.bashrc` file.
+Thus, all manual profile configurations will be in relation to the `.bash_profile` file.
 If you are using another shell such as `/bin/zsh`, then all manual edits to the profile must occur in the `.zshrc` file.
 To check which shell you are currently using, run this command: `echo $SHELL`.

 Also note that after making edits to your profile, you must either reload your shell with the new configurations or re-log into your computer.
 This is especially important after installing Golang on your machine.
 You can reload your shell with:

-`$ source ~/.bashrc` or `$ exec $SHELL`
+`$ source ~/.bash_profile`

 ## Install Golang